 - January 22, 2023 – Year of the Rabbit

-In addition to the Spring Festival, there are other holidays you should be aware of.
-In 2020, China will celebrate the following holidays with time off.
+In addition to the Spring Festival, there are other holidays you should know about.
+In 2020 & 2021, China has celebrated or will celebrate the following holidays with time off.

-While these holidays are nowhere near as significant, they will have some impact on shipments.
-The dates shown here are the most common for factories to take off.
+While these holidays are nowhere near as significant, they have some impact on shipments.

 - Mid-Autumn Festival & National Day – October 1-8